 Snap comes with dedicated hardware device access policies for specific device categories such as USB security key tokens and webcams.
 Firefox Snap, by default, has access to your webcam, microphone, and USB security tokens.

-Firefox Flatpak is by default blocked from accessing any of your hardware devices.
-This offers stronger security and privacy protections but comes at a loss of functionality.
+Mozilla Firefox has full access to all hardware devices.
+Fedora Flatpak is blocked from accessing any of your hardware devices.
+Blocking offers stronger security and privacy protections but comes at a loss of functionality.
 This can be crippling if use services that require U2F like Google Advanced Protection.